 How will house viewings work?

-Where in-person house viewings are allowed, they should be arranged by appointment and be accompanied by an agent.
+In-person house viewings are allowed across the UK.
+They should be arranged by appointment and be accompanied by an agent.

 During viewings, social distancing measures must be adopted and all parties must wash their hands immediately upon entering the home.
 Viewers are advised to bring their own hand sanitiser and avoid touching surfaces.
 If social distancing isn’t possible, viewers and agents should consider wearing a face mask.